learn-co-students/cli-data-gem-assessment-v-000/README for Wikihow Tech Topics gem.md

-Wikihow Tech Topics ("When all you need is the step")
+Wikihow Tech Topics ("When all you need is the steps")

 This gem presents just the steps from the current articles from the Selecting and Buying a Computer page of the Computers and Technology section of www.wikihow.com in list form in a command line interface (CLI).